 If you’re an assertive person, you are able to express your thoughts and beliefs without attacking others or passively accepting the unacceptable.
 Assertiveness leaves room for a win-win scenario where you express your desires appropriately without hurting other people’s feelings.
 Assertiveness involves being willing to listen to others and being open to solutions.
 As an assertive business owner or manager, you try assess the prevailing mood of your audience before speaking.
 You can control your behaviour and reactions, even you’re angry.

 Passive, Aggressive, and Assertive Behaviours in the Workplace

 Imagine that one of your employees has begun performing dismally.
 Her deliverables are slipping and her co-workers are beginning to complain about picking up the slack.
 How do you react?

 - Passive Approach: You stay up until the early morning, redoing another one of her terrible first drafts of a report.
 The next day, you angrily bash her when talking to other colleagues.

 - Aggressive Approach: Caught in the grip of anger, you call her to your office, and then proceed to rant about why she is such a lousy employee and how you are doing her a favor by not firing her.

-- Assertive Approach: Clearly communicating why her work isn’t acceptable, you point out her failure to reach core procedural requirements, while being vigilant to not assault her personal qualities.
-Through empathy and emotional intelligence, you ask her to tell you if anything else is going on.
-Maybe she is not clear on her role in the office or has personal circumstances distracting her from work.
+- Assertive Approach: Clearly communicating why her work isn’t acceptable, you point out her failure to achieve her goal while being careful not assault her personal qualities.
+Using empathy and emotional intelligence, you ask her to tell you if anything else is going on that’s affecting her job.
+Maybe she’s not clear on her role in the office, or has personal circumstances distracting her from work.